hwcoe/hwcoe-ufl/Readme.md

 ---------
 ### 2.x.x
 - Update package dependencies and gruntfile
+- Add theme version to enqueueing of scripts and styles

 ### 2.1.1
 - Bugfix: Remove WPAUTOP from ACF TinyMCE Editor to get rid of random p tags being added in ACF text/WYSIWYG fields